Culture-to-Culture Image Translation and User Evaluation: Background

-In \cite{Goodfellow2014}, the discriminator and the generator are both multilayer perceptrons with parameters $\theta_g$ (the weights of the generator) and $\theta_d$ (the weights of the discriminator).
+In \citep{Goodfellow2014}, the discriminator and the generator are both multilayer perceptrons with parameters $\theta_g$ (the weights of the generator) and $\theta_d$ (the weights of the discriminator).
 The generator $x=G(z; \theta_g)$ takes as input a noise variable $z$ with probability distribution $p_z(z)$ and maps it to data space with a distribution $p_g(x )$.
-The discriminator is instead a binary classifier $D(x; \theta_d)$ that takes as input a sample $x$ (that may either be from one of the samples of the data or the output of the generator) and outputs the probability that $x$ came from the data distribution $p_{data}(x)$ rather than from the generator.
+The discriminator is a binary classifier $D(x; \theta_d)$ that takes as input a sample $x$ (that may either be from one of the samples of the data or the output of the generator) and outputs the probability that $x$ came from the data distribution $p_{data}(x)$ rather than from the generator.
 After training, both $G$ and $D$ will reach a point at which they cannot improve because $p_{data}(x)=p_{g}(x)$, and $D(x; \theta_d)=0.5$.
-Optimal parameters $(\theta_g, \theta_d)$ are obtained by playing the following two-player minimax game with value function $V$, maximizing the cost function over $\theta_d$ and minimizing it over $\theta_g$.
+Optimal parameters $(\theta_g, \theta_d)$ are obtained by playing the following two-player minimax game with value function $V$, maximizing the cost function \eqref{eq:ganlossoriginal} over $\theta_d$ and minimizing it over $\theta_g$:

-Starting from this idea, Deep Convolutional Generative Adversarial Networks (DCGANs) were developed to exploit the success of Convolutional Neural Networks (CNNs) \cite{radford2015unsupervised}: the generator still takes in input a latent noise variable $z$ but now generates an image through convolutional decoding operations.
+Starting from this idea, Deep Convolutional Generative Adversarial Networks (DCGANs) were developed to exploit the success of Convolutional Neural Networks (CNNs) \citep{radford2015unsupervised}: the generator still takes in input a noise variable $z$ but now generates an image through convolutional decoding operations.
 Unfortunately, similar to the original GANs, DCGANs do not consent to specify additional constraints on the generated data samples: a relationship between the noise $z$ fed to the generator and the generated images exists (e.g., the network produces different faces) but we cannot control the outcome (e.g., we cannot choose to produce younger or older people's faces).
+Conditional GANs (CGAN) \citep{mirza2014conditional} overcome this limitation by providing additional information to the generator and the discriminator during training to synthesize a fake sample with desired characteristics.
+The generator learns to produce realistic samples (e.g., faces) corresponding to a specific label (e.g., younger or older), whereas the discriminator learns to distinguish fake sample-label pairs from real sample-label pairs.
+The value function $V$ is the same as Eq. \ref{eq:ganlossoriginal}, by substituting $G(z)$ with $G(z|y)$ and $D(x)$ with $D(x|y)$, where $y$ is the additional information provided to the network.
+Conditional GANs can be the basis for image-to-image translation (end hence, image culturization).